Why Does Your Child Suck Her Thumb and Should You Stop It?

 Most children grow out of this behavior.
 In fact, more than half stop when they are 6 or 7 months old.
 Others stop naturally a little later between the ages of 2 and 4 years old.

-In some cases, perhaps if your little one is feeling extra vulnerable or stressed, she may even suck her thumb on occasion until she’s about 8 years old.
+In some cases, perhaps if your little one is feeling extra vulnerable or stressed, they may even suck their thumb on occasion until they're about 8 years old.

 When Should You Try to Help Your Child Stop Thumb-Sucking?